Ramona Lubo: Life and career

 Lubo married a Cahuilla sheep-shearer named Juan Diego, and they lived in the area west of Bautista Canyon in California, which is known today as Juan Diego Flats.
 They had two children who died when they were young.
 Diego was mentally ill, and, at times, observed to act erratically.
-In March 1883, Diego took the horse of a white man named Sam Temple in order to ride home from San Juacinto.
+In March 1883, Diego took the horse of a white man named Sam Temple in order to ride home from San Jacinto.
 Temple pursued Diego and shot him 5 times, with Lubo as an eyewitness.
 Temple reported the death to local Judge Samuel Tripp, claiming that it was self-defense and that Diego had a knife.
 Lubo stated that he did not have a knife but she was not permitted to testify at the trial because she was Native.
 California's Act Concerning Civil Cases prohibited Blacks and Native Americans from testifying in cases involving whites and was not officially repealed until 1955.
 Temple was acquitted on grounds of "justifiable homicide".

 After Diego's killing, Lubo moved to the Cahuilla Indian Reservation near Anza and later had a son named Condino with a white man named Hopkins.
 She made baskets for holding water and threshing grain.
 For the Cahuilla and other California tribes, baskets were useful for preparing and storing food, were given as gifts to strengthen kinship ties, and were also an art form.
 Baskets had symbolic meaning, representing Native people's relationship with the land, and were a form of self-expression, with each weaver having a distinct style.
 George Wharton James showed one of Lubo's baskets at a lecture on "Poetry and the Symbolism of Indian Basketry" in October 1903.
 Lubo earned money from selling the baskets she made, washing clothes, and harvesting apricots.